 How Canadian Universities Use College Board Test Scores

-Most universities in Canada accept SAT, SAT Subject Test, and/or AP Exam scores as a way for applicants to meet the requirements for undergraduate programs, and some may require them.
+Most universities in Canada accept SAT, and/or AP Exam scores as a way for applicants to meet the requirements for undergraduate programs, and some may require them.
 Always check a university’s website or contact the admissions office directly to make sure you know the current policies regarding College Board test scores.

 Even if a program doesn’t require them, College Board test scores can be a great addition to your application—and they can help you qualify for merit-based scholarships at some universities.
-Universities understand that SAT, SAT Subject Test, and AP Exam scores can help them evaluate a student’s academic achievement.
+Universities understand that SAT, and AP Exam scores can help them evaluate a student’s academic achievement.
 If you do well on the tests, we recommend sending your scores to universities.

 AP Exam Scores and College Credit